How Supply Chain Issues Can Affect Your Trucking Business’s Liability

 12. Purchase Liability Insurance

 Liability insurance can help you manage risks to your business.
-At XINSURANCE, our commercial trucking liability insurance solutions can cover:
+At XINSURANCE, we can work with you to identify commercial trucking liability insurance solutions that can cover:

-This insurance includes both commercial auto liability and non-owned trailer liability to safeguard your business.
-We can also help you find commercial auto insurance and true umbrella insurance to meet all of your organization’s needs.
+Your liability insurance solution may include several coverages, including both commercial auto liability and non-owned trailer liability, to safeguard your business.
+We can also help you find commercial auto insurance and TRU umbrella solutions to meet all of your organization’s needs.
+TRU Umbrella is customizable to suit your business and the risks faced.
+This personalized coverage helps bridge the gaps in standard coverage for added security and peace of mind.

 Protect Your Business With Commercial Trucking Liability Insurance Today

 Protecting your trucking business from shipping issue liability is crucial.
-At XINSURANCE, we help handle risks that the standard marketplace does not cover.
+At XINSURANCE, we help find insurance solutions to handle risks that the standard marketplace does not cover.
 We offer liability insurance solutions for even the most difficult risks.
-If you have been declined, canceled, or non-renewed, we can help.
+If you have been declined, canceled, or nonrenewed by another insurance company, we can help.

-We partner you with solutions that cover exclusions and gaps to provide true peace of mind with customized insurance coverage.
-With liability insurance, you can protect your business in the event of a supply chain incident or other concerns.
-Contact us at XINSURANCE for more information about commercial trucking insurance and insurance costs.
+We partner with you to identify solutions that cover exclusions and gaps to provide true peace of mind with customized insurance coverage.
+With liability insurance solutions, you can protect your business in the event of a supply chain incident or other concerns.
+Get a quote online for commercial trucking insurance solutions.

 Rick J. Lindsey hails from Salt Lake City, Utah.
 He began working in the mailroom of his father’s Salt Lake City insurance firm, getting his introduction to the business that became his lifelong career.
 Rick J. Lindsey quickly rose through the ranks while working in nearly every imaginable insurance industry job.
 As an entrepreneur, specialty lines underwriter, claims specialist, risk manager, and a licensed surplus lines broker, Rick J. Lindsey is highly skilled in all levels of leadership and execution.
 As he progressed on his career path, Rick J. Lindsey discovered an urgent need for insurers willing to write policies for high-risk individuals and businesses.
 He was frequently frustrated that he could not provide the liability protection these entities desperately needed to safeguard their assets.
 He also formed the belief that insurance companies acted too quickly to settle frivolous claims.
 Rick J. Lindsey decided to try a different approach.
 He started an insurance company and became the newly formed entity’s CEO.
 This opportunity has enabled Rick J. Lindsey to fill a void in the market and provide a valuable service to businesses, individuals, and insurance agents who write high-risk business.
 XINSURANCE also specializes in helping individuals and businesses who live a lifestyle or participate in activities that make them difficult for traditional carriers to insure.
 If you’ve been denied, non-renewed, or canceled coverage, don’t give up quite yet.
 Chances are XINSURANCE can help.